gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Come on.
 Wash your face and eat something, and we'll go and see if your granna is talking to me yet."

+Granna Fee wasn't home.
+Neither was Grappa Gas.
+"They're cleaning up in the trading hall," another elder told them as he put the winter shutters back on his windows.
+"In case there's any trouble," he explained when Indy asked why.

+Granna Fee and Grappa Gas were indeed tidying up in the trading hall.
+So, to Noxy's surprise, was Rash.
+She couldn't remember ever seeing him use a broom voluntarily.
+"I just wanted to see if they left anything behind," he said defensively when she teased him about it.

+"Like what?" she asked,
+looking around.
+The cots were arranged in two neat rows, the bedding had all been sorted and piled, and if there were crumbs, they were too small for her to see.
+Other than the freshly-washed bowls stacked in a drying rack above the sink, there was no sign that the soldiers had ever been there.

+Rash shrugged.
+"I don't know.
+Anything."
+For a moment he sounded as bereft as he had when his pet raccoon went missing three winters before.
+He scowled at Noxy's expression.
+"I mean like coins or something."

+The two elders were as brisk as Rash was mopey.
+Grappa Gas's peg leg thunked on the wooden floor as he sorted the bedding into piles for laundry.
+"Someone will,"
+Granna Fee said when Noxy asked if she thought the soldiers were going to come back.
+"Their own lot or the king's or the Chaghan-o, whoever is on the road isn't going to turn around and go home without giving us a look-over."

+There was nothing for Noxy to do at the trading hall.
+There was nothing for her to do anywhere else except for the hundred everyday chores that always needed to be done, but none of those were urgent and they all seemed trivial compared to the possibility that a couple of hundred soldiers were going to be camped out in the village square by sundown.

+"Why would they camp on the cobblestones?"
+Sensy asked.
+Noxy had found her sorting jars in the shed that her family and a few others used for pickling.

+"I just meant camped *here*,"
+Noxy snapped,
+exasperated.

+"I guess."
+Sensy moved a box of jars from one shelf to another, studied the result critically, and moved them back.

+"Are you even listening?"
+Noxy demanded.

+Sensy's shoulders slumped.
+"I'm sorry.
+I was just…"
+And to Noxy's horror,
+her friend began sobbing quietly.

+The story came out in gulps and rushes.
+When Rash found out the soldiers were leaving, he confessed to Sensy that he had been thinking about going with them.
+No,
+more than that,
+he'd been *planning* to.
+He wanted to see the world and have adventures and he thought this was his chance, and she understood why he was upset, but why hadn't he told her?

+"Because he's an idiot, that's why,"
+Noxy said.
+She didn't know if she should put her arm around Sensy or not.
+Saints, why wasn't Granna Fee here?
+She always knew what to do when things like this happened.
+"I mean,
+if he wants to see the world,
+we're *cloudherds*.
+We get to see more of it than practically anyone!"

+"He said it—it's not the same,"
+Sensy hiccupped.
+"Do—do you think it's because of Yeh Sheh?"

+"What?"
+It took Noxy a heartbeat to place the name.
+"The girl who was here with the pack traders last summer?
+What's she got to do with this?"

+"I don't know,"
+Sensy said miserably.
+"He talked to her a lot,
+and they danced at the fancy, remember?"

+Noxy bit back an exasperated laugh.
+"Even Rash isn't dumb enough to run away just because he danced with someone."
+She bumped her shoulder against's Sensy's.
+"Come on.
+I'll help you stack the rest of these and then we can go have some chai."

+Sensy smiled weakly.
+"You sound like your *anna*."

 </section>